Coworking Spaces for Women as a Current Business Trend

 Of course, there are many legitimate ways to fight gender bias and stereotypes.
 Creating a safe space for women, where they feel support and encouragement is one of them.
 That's why we are talking about a new trend in the coworking business.
 A wave of women-focused coworking spaces that are being launched these days creates that environment for members.

 Being a coworking space software vendor, our team has lots of opportunities to talk to operators and managers of women-only spaces.
 All these professional women identify the same key point why they started their niche spaces - to create a safe environment for women that encourages them.

 In a traditional coworking space, surrounded by male-centric IT teams and freelancers, there is still a risk of bullying and inequality, simply because women are in a huge minority in the IT industry.

 Did you know that the first person who published an algorithm was a woman?
 An English mathematician, Ada Lovelace is considered the author of the first computer program.

 The IT sector is still far from gender equality.
 According to the 2018 Women in Tech Index by Honeypot, the female IT workforce is less than 31%.

-The facilities top-rated women's coworking spaces provide are:
+Here is a list of facilities top-rated women's coworking spaces provide: